qertoip/react-form-logic/README.markdown

 * internationalize validation error messages

-Additionally, the library is meant to be small and self-contained, and to be as close in spirit to React itself as possible - I believe your form handling code should not feel too different from all your other React code, to the extent possible.
+The library is meant to be small and self-contained, and to be as close in spirit to React itself as possible. react-form-logic tries to make your form-handling code not feel too different from all your other React code, to the extent possible.

 ## Getting started